 In that desiccated year we schoolchildren were taught about the preciousness of water.
 Clean your teeth without the tap running; recite the toilet mantra of ‘if it’s yellow let it mellow, if it’s brown flush it down’.
 Bath night was Sunday, and in my weekly ablutions I’d flannel away rings of dust around my ankles, neck and wrists.

-With water bowsers appearing in some streets, the daily personal hygiene diktat in my household became what my mother alliteratively referred to as the Four Fs: ‘face, fanny and feet’.
+With water bowsers appearing in some streets, the daily personal hygiene diktat in my household became what my mother alliteratively referred to as the Three Fs: ‘face, fanny and feet’.
 And this still holds true.
 This may come as a shock to the twice-a-day showerers among you.
 But is it just detergent and cosmetic manufacturers muck-shaming us into washing ourselves and our clothes excessively?

 I felt somewhat vindicated in my long-established water-conserving attitude to washing when Hollywood power couple Ashton Kutcher and Mila Kunis recently revealed that they too have a relaxed approach to bathing; personally not having an all-over wash very often and only cleaning their children when “you can see the dirt on them… otherwise, there’s no point.”
 I could almost see my mother nodding with approval when I read that Mila cleans “pits and tits and holes and soles” each day, but that’s it.